 9. Try to remember to prioritise your own care.
 If you’re not eating properly it has a knock on effect.
 Your baby and your family need you to be functioning as well as you can.
 Don’t be afraid to ask for help when you need it.

 This post was written by Rebecca Stevens (BSc, MSc) a registered Associate Nutritionist with the Association for Nutrition.
-Rebecca’s MSc research project focused on the dietary and eating habits of UK women in the postnatal phase and the results were presented at the EFNS congress last year.
-Rebecca supports women to eat healthily at all stages of life and more details can be accessed on Instagram @nourishnurturenutrition or via her website here.
+Rebecca supports women to eat healthily at all stages of life and runs weaning workshops to help guide mums at the beginning of their baby's weaning journey.
+More details can be accessed on Instagram @nourishnurturenutrition or via her website here.

 1. van der Pligt P, Ball K, Crawford D et al. (2016) Maternal dietary intake and physical activity habits during the postpartum period: associations with clinician advice in a sample of Australian first time mothers.
 BMC Pregnancy and Childcare, 16(27). https://doi.org/10.1186/s12884-016-0812-4